 They had no children together but married over 20 years.
 Step moms mother is alive but is 90 and lives in nursing home (possibly mentally incompetent) .
 She has no birth or legally adopted children and no will or trust.
 Who is her next of next of kin?.
 Since its going to probate could i contest and...
 Read more »

 Your question is missing some important information, feel free to contact me via email so I can better answer it.
 But generally, you should have some interest in your father's estate, though it sounds like there is not much in it.
-If so, then the "spousal share" may eat up all of the estate.
-The...Read more »
+If so, then the "spousal share" may eat up all of...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.